h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_2_Quiz.md

 3. Calculate the total objective $\frac{1}{2}||\mathbf{w}^*||^2 + C\sum_i \xi_i$
 4. Classify each point as: margin SV, non-margin SV, or non-SV
 5. Compute individual hinge losses and verify relationship to slack variables
+6. Design a credit scoring system for loan applicants using income and debt-to-income ratio.
+Low Risk applicants are at $(1, 1)$, $(2, 0)$ and High Risk applicants are at $(0, 0)$, $(1, -1)$.
+The uncertain case $(0.5, 0.8)$ could be measurement error.
+Design a risk scoring system with three categories and calculate risk uncertainty.
+If the bank wants to approve 80% of applicants, how should the decision boundary be adjusted?

 For a detailed explanation of this problem, see [Question 15: Complete Soft Margin Calculation](L5_2_15_explanation.md).